lekhakpadmanabh/Summarizer/README.md

     import smrzr
     url = "http://swaminomics.org/can-congress-bounce-back-from-no-3/"
-    article = smrzr.Summarizer(url, fmt='md')
+    article = smrzr.Summarizer(url)

-You can also specify the number of sentences using the optional `num_sentences` (defaults to 4) or leave out the `fmt` (defaults to  `'default'`) parameter to get the summary as a list.
+You can also specify the number of sentences using the optional `num_sentences` (defaults to 4) or specify a `fmt` (defaults to  `'default'`).
 The default extractor is [Goose](https://github.com/grangier/python-goose) which works pretty well for most websites.
 You can also specify a custom extractor of your own.

 The article object has been populated with some attributes,